 - Number of impressions during a day in the weekend;

-- Number of contacts during a day in the weekend.
+- Number of contacts during a day at the weekend.

-This interval represents the range of the total number of daily impressions or contacts the selected position is able to achieve at a 95% confidence level, for example 208<325k>637.
+This interval represents the range of the total number of daily impressions or contacts the selected position can achieve at a 95% confidence level, for example, 208<325k>637.
 Adhese predicts that more than 208.000 and less than 637.000 impressions will be delivered at a weekday – with 95% confidence.
 The middle number, 325.000 impressions, is the median of the past 30 days.